 - Your institution wasn’t accredited at the time of your education but was accredited at the time of application given that their graduation requirements were substantially similar prior to receiving accreditation.

-- If you complete 15 semester/22 quarter hours including 9 semester/13 quarter hours in accounting through an accredited institution after earning you bachelor’s degree.
+- You complete 15 semester/22 quarter hours including 9 semester/13 quarter hours in accounting through an accredited institution after earning your bachelor’s degree

 - Academic & Credential Records, Evaluation & Verification Service

 - A member of National Association of Credential Evaluation Services

 The evaluation agency will then send original evaluations to the South Dakota Board of Accountancy for final approval.

 c.
 Meet South Dakota’s CPA degree and curriculum requirements.
 Through a combination of your bachelor’s program and graduate courses or credits earned as part of certificate earned concurrent or separate from your degree, the 150 semester hours (225 quarter hours) of college education needs to include these courses:

 - At least 24 semester (36 quarter hours) in accounting.
 These courses must be delivered at the 300-level at minimum (bachelor’s, master’s or doctoral level) and include at least one course each in:

 - Intermediate or advanced accounting